gabrielmbmb/vuex-multi-tab-state/README.md

 - `statesPaths Array<String>`: contains the name of the states to be synchronized with dot notation.
 If the param is not provided, the whole state of your app will be sync.
 Defaults to `[]`.

-  > Example: the oranges will be only sync.
+  > Example: Only the oranges will be synchronized.

   ```javascript
   export default new Vuex.Store({